JiweiTian/FLEP-SGS-2/code/README.md

 :computer: C++ state estimation code for power systems :construction:

 This is the first attempt to publish C++ code related to power systems operation.
-The aim is to create a benchmark library of emerging power system algorithms in order to evaluate them in any microprocessor platform.

 ## Getting Started